What is a Bengal?

 adults, Bengals are entertaining and playful, but as in other breeds

-of domestic cats, they vary greatly in appearance and behavior.
+of domestic cats, they vary greatly in appearance and behaviour.
 In

 general, skittish, fearful kittens seldom become affectionate pets,